gem5/gem5-resources/README.md

 'src/hip-samples/src'
 * **heterosync**: Consult `src/heterosync/LICENSE.txt`
 * **lulesh**: Consult the copyright notice in `src/lulesh/src/lulesh.hip.cc`
+* **halo-finder**: halo-finder is a subcomponent of HACC, which is licensed under a BSD license.
 * **spec 2006**: SPEC CPU 2006 requires purchase of benchmark suite from [SPEC](https://www.spec.org/cpu2006/) thus, it cannot be freely distributed.
 Consult individual copyright notices of source files in `src/spec-2006`.